-The task force will seek to fill critical gaps in our knowledge of how diseases spillover from animals to humans, including identifying spillover risks like deforestation, wildlife trade, and animal husbandry, cataloging interventions that successfully prevent disease emergence, and laying out an action plan for how to prevent spillover in the future.
+The task force will additionally identify critical gaps in our knowledge of how diseases spillover from animals to humans, including identifying spillover risks like deforestation, wildlife trade, and animal husbandry, cataloging interventions that may prevent disease emergence.

 Led by Dr. Bernstein, the task force members are scientific experts representing the world’s major geographic areas.
 Members are contributing to the task force as individuals and do not represent the views of their institutions:

 - Dr. Wande Alimi, Antimicrobial resistance (AMR) and One Health Program Coordinator at Africa Centres for Disease Control and Prevention, Africa Union

 - Dr. Jonathan Epstein, Vice President for Science and Outreach, EcoHealth Alliance